 These headphones are somewhat stable due to their high clamping force.
 Unfortunately, the large ear cups and bulky over-ear design is not ideal for more intense physical activities.
 They will barely stay on your head during a mild jog and will not be suitable for working out and exercising.
 On the upside, the cable will detach if it gets hooked on something so the headphones won't be yanked off.

-The Skullcandy Crusher is a mediocre sounding pair of closed-back over-ear headphones.
 They have a deep, punchy, and well-balanced bass, but a forward and boxy/honky sounding mid-range, and a treble that lacks a bit of detail and presence.
 They also image well but could sound a bit brittle due to relatively high harmonic distortion.
 Additionally, their performance is prone to inconsistencies across multiple users, and like most other closed-back headphones, they don't have an open or spacious soundstage.

 Note: This headphone was tested with its bass slider set to minimum.